-1. Glue the two wing halves together, making sure to align the root sections.
+□ 1.
+Using epoxy, join the two wing halves together, making sure to align the root sections.

-2. Glue the carbon wing joiner tube into the slot on the bottom of the wing.
+□ 2.
+Epoxy the 17-3/48" [451 mm] carbon wing joiner tube into the slot on the bottom of the wing.
 Make sure it is fully seated in the slot.

-☐ 3.
-Glue the foam inserts into the wing slot over the carbon joiner.
+□ 3.
+Epoxy the foam inserts into the wing slot over the carbon joiner.
 Make sure they are fully seated against the joiner.
-The foam inserts will not be flush with the bottom of the wing.
+The foam inserts may not be completely flush with the bottom of the wing.